-If a certificate contains both a critical key usage extension and a critical extended key usage extension, then both extensions MUST be processed independently, and the certificate MUST only be used for a purpose consistent with both extensions.
-If there is no purpose consistent with both critical extensions, then the certificate MUST NOT be used for any purpose.
+If a certificate contains both a key usage extension and an extended key usage extension, then both extensions MUST be processed independently, and the certificate MUST only be used for a purpose consistent with both extensions.
+If there is no purpose consistent with both extensions, then the certificate-using application MUST NOT use the certificate for any purpose.